celo-org/celo-blockchain/consensus/istanbul/backend/announce.md

 ### Full node (non validator) Spec

+#### Peer handshake

+During an inbound peer connection, the remote peer can send an [enodeCertificateMsg] to identify itself as a validator.
+This allows for preferential treatment for the p2p connection.

 #### Handling [queryEnodeMsg]

 Messages received should be only processed once, so a local cache is a must